30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

-Despite being a bit on the pricier side, the William and Mary makes our best online master’s in school counseling programs list in the top 5 for its strong online program offerings and reputation for academic excellence.
+Despite being a bit on the pricier side, the William & Mary stands out for its strong online program offerings and reputation for academic excellence.
 The school counseling concentration is a specialization in the online master’s in clinical mental health counseling program, which gives students a foundation in counseling through its core requirements and teaches students the specific interventions and issues relevant to working as a counselor in K-12 academic settings.
 Students in the school counseling specialization are also expected to complete their practicum and internships at locations specific to their concentration, aka private or public K-12 schools and academic institutions.
+Students rotate through placements at three different school levels in diverse districts, and many participate in Project Empower, the program’s community-engaged collaboration with a local public school district.

 Key Highlights: